Portugal is a country that lends itself well to cycling.

 In rural areas of Portugal the speed of cycling seems to suit the pace of life perfectly and gives you a far better chance of meeting interesting locals, discovering hidden gems and getting close to rare wildlife than you would have in a car.
 It's also, of course, a lot more fun.
 For me at least, one of the pleasures of cycling is working up an appetite and no hamlet in Portugal is complete without its local cafe so you have an excellent excuse to stop and sample all the regional delicacies.

 We currently offer self guided and guided cycling tours and holidays in the Algarve, the Alentejo, Lisbon, Madeira and the Azores.
 Tours can often be adapted to suit your cycling style, so casual sightseer, keen, regular cyclist or mountain biker please contact us to discuss your needs!

 Where to go cycling in Portugal

 Portugal is a small country but one of endless contrasts.
 You never quite know what you might find round the next bend- a startling beautiful sea view here... a herd of wild ponies there...
 So there's plenty to keep you interested.
 Each region has its own very distinct character, landscape and customs and a cycle tour is a great way of appreciating its diversity.
 It's varied terrain allows you to be as energetic or as lazy as you like and organised cycling holidays are generally graded depended on the level of fitness required.
+Please contact us for suggestions of the best cycling in Portugal to suit your needs.
 You can get an idea of what each region has to offer here.